acucciniello/acucciniello.com/_posts/2017-06-23-How-to-Use-alexa--skill--boilerplate.md

 ## Getting Started

-1. Clone the repository (with your new skill name):
+1.Clone the repository (with your new skill name):

 ```
 $ git clone https://github.com/acucciniello/alexa-skill-boilerplate.git new-skill-name
 ```

-2. Install all packages:
+2.Install all packages:

 ```
 $ yarn
 ```

-3. Start Adding Intents to your skill by editing `app.js`
+3.Start Adding Intents to your skill by editing `app.js`

  So here is where you can add intents by simply editing the `SampleIntent` I have there for you.